PKD Advocacy Action Center

 Now more than ever, it is critical for patients to advocate on behalf of themselves, families, friends and colleagues with PKD.
 Share your voice and tell your elected officials how they can help fight PKD.

-Take Action: Please contact your representative and senators and urge them to co-sponsor S. 598/H.R.
-1130 and support improving the understanding of chronic kidney disease and promoting access to treatments for chronic kidney disease.
+Take Action: Please contact your representative and senators and urge them to cosponsor S. 2584/H.R.
+4616 and support legislation to protect the rights of living donors and remove barriers to organ donation.

 Take Action: Please contact your representative and ask them to join the Kidney Caucus.